 - SCIM: enabling SCIM lets you use our automated user management (AUM) to import/manage users from your identity provider.
 Please read requirements and impacts before enabling.

-The authentication method is used by all users in an authentication domain.
-Once a user authenticates with New Relic, they can access any New Relic account they've been granted permissions for.
+The authentication method is the method by which New Relic users log in to New Relic.
+All users in an authentication domain have a single authentication method.
+Once a user authenticates with New Relic, they have access to any account they've been granted permissions for.

 There are two authentication options: